Download This Sample

 - The Snowy owl is the official bird of Quebec in Canada.

-- The sudden massive interest on snowy owls as pets is because of the Harry Potter movies.
+- The sudden and massive interest in snowy owls as pets is because of the Harry Potter novels by J.K.
+Rowling, and the subsequent movies.
 However, they have been known to do dive-bombs to attack humans.

 - In Northern America, trapping and shooting of snowy owls in protected areas are prohibited.
 Despite having remote breeding areas away from human disturbances, climate change is among the greatest threat to the snowy owl population.